Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Results

 \subsection{Turbulence}

-It will be useful to measure the kinetic energy of large eddies in the turbulent region of the solution, since that will provide insight into the turbulent cascade which would take place in a highly-resolved 3D calculation.
-It turns out that the relevant quantity, the turbulent energy fraction,
+It will be useful to measure the kinetic energy of large-scale turbulent fluctuations, since that will provide insight into the turbulent cascade which would take place in a highly-resolved 3D calculation.
+We characterize this kinetic energy as a fraction of thermal energy:

-can be measured in a relatively simple manner.
+where $\delta KE$ is the kinetic energy of fluctuations and $TE = 3P$ is the thermal energy density.
+We have found a simple way of calculating this quantity, the details of which can be found in appendix \ref{sec:eps}.
 In our analysis, we have converted 2D data into 1D data by averaging in a conservative way.
-That is, for a given radial annulus, the total mass, energy, and momentum of that annulus are calculated, and from these quantities the conservatively averaged density, pressure, and four velocity are determined (this is how the middle panels of Figure \ref{fig:1d2d} were generated).
-We note that this averaging process typically results in a slightly larger pressure than would result from arithmetically averaging the pressure by volume on an annulus.
-This is because when the momentum of an annulus is calculated, there is cancellation due to the variations in velocity with angle, and this ``lost" kinetic energy is interpreted as thermal energy in the averaged quantities.
+That is, for a given spherical shell, the total mass, energy, and momentum of that shell are calculated, and assuming the fields are uniform throughout the shell, the density, pressure, and four velocity are calculated from the energy, momentum, and mass of the shell (this is how the middle panels of Figure \ref{fig:1d2d} were generated).
+We note that this averaging process typically results in a slightly larger internal energy than would result from arithmetically averaging the pressure by volume on a spherical shell.
+This is because when the momentum of a shell is calculated, there is cancellation due to the variations in velocity with angle, and this ``lost" kinetic energy is interpreted as internal energy in the averaged quantities.

-In other words, the excess of thermal energy from averaging conservatively over angle is exactly the turbulent kinetic energy contained in that annulus.
-This provides a very simple means of calculating the fraction of energy in large eddies:
+In other words, the excess of internal energy from averaging conservatively over angle is exactly the turbulent kinetic energy contained in that spherical shell.
+This provides a very simple means of calculating the fraction of energy in turbulent fluctuations:

-where $\Delta P$ is the difference between ``conservatively averaged" pressure and volume-averaged pressure.
+where $w = \rho + 3P$ is the internal energy density, and $\Delta w$ is the difference between ``conservatively averaged" internal energy density and volume-averaged internal energy density.
+We perform a more careful derivation of this formula in appendix \ref{sec:eps}.

-We have plotted a snapshot of $\epsilon_{RT}$ in the lower panel of Figure \ref{fig:1d2d}.
-There is clearly variation with radius, but in this snapshot it roughly peaks around ${\epsilon_{RT} \sim 0.02}$.
-For the three cases studied, this turbulent fraction peaks at time $t \sim t_M$ with this same peak value, roughly independent of $\Gamma$.
+We have plotted a snapshot of $\epsilon_{RT}$ in the lower panels of Figure \ref{fig:1d2d}.
+There is clearly variation with radius, but in this snapshot it roughly peaks around ${\epsilon_{RT} \sim 0.05}$ and has an average value of ${\bar \epsilon_{RT} \sim 0.03}$ for each value of $\Gamma$.
+For the three cases studied, this turbulent fraction peaks at time $t \sim t_M$ with a peak average of roughly 0.03, also roughly independent of $\Gamma$.
+We show this in Figure \ref{fig:epstimes}.

-This turbulent energy is free to cascade to smaller scales (as it would in a 3D calculation) and to amplify magnetic fields (as it would if magnetic fields were included in our calculation).
-In fact, it is straightforward to estimate the saturated magnetic energy fraction, because it has been shown \citep{z09,zrakey2} that it is roughly in equipartition with the turbulent kinetic energy: